 You’ve decided to set out on a year of adventure and exploration.
 Here’s how to prepare for your working holiday in Australia.

 What should I do before I arrive?

 After you’ve been granted your working holiday visa, it’s time to plan for your arrival.
 Of course, the first step in your adventure is booking your travel to Australia.
 Don’t forget that one requirement of your working holiday visa is either a return ticket out of Australia or proof that you have funds to book a ticket back home.
 One great way of satisfying this requirement is booking an open return ticket, which allows you to pay for your flight home without having to lock in a date.

 You’ll also want to get health and travel insurance.
 While some countries have a reciprocal healthcare agreement with Australia, it’s always a good idea to have coverage for any unexpected expenses.
 Travel insurance will also help cover you and your valuables as you move around the country.

-You’ll also want to decide where to base yourself, or at least where you’d like to settle in and begin your journey.
-Australia has a long list of amazing cities, from the more metropolitan Melbourne and Sydney to the laid back lifestyle of Airlie Beach or Cairns.
+You may want to decide where to base yourself, or at least where you’d like to settle in and begin your journey.
+Australia has a long list of amazing cities, from the more metropolitan Melbourne and Sydney to the laid-back lifestyle of Airlie Beach or Cairns.
 Use Hostelworld to find accommodation in different neighbourhoods and read up on Australia’s backpacker precincts to find out where you’d like to explore.

 What should I do after I arrive?